SIMS-IOT-Devices/SIMS-IOT-Devices-FreeRTOS-ESP-IDF-5.0-RS485/README.md

-RS485_Output - Sending RS485 message from ESP32 by using MAX485
+RS485_Output - ESP32 sends a UART message to the MAX485 board.
+The MAX485 board converts the message to an RS485 message.